Paul Brown: Later years in Cleveland (1956–1963)

 With Graham gone and the quarterback situation in flux, the Browns ended 1956 with a 5–7 record, Paul Brown's first losing season as a professional coach.
 In the next year's draft, the team selected Jim Brown out of Syracuse University.
 As television began to help football leapfrog baseball as America's most popular sport, Jim Brown became a larger-than-life personality.
 He was handsome and charismatic in private and dominant on the field.
 Paul Brown, however, was critical of some aspects of Jim Brown's game, including his disinclination to block.
 In Jim Brown's first season, the team reached the championship game, again against the Lions, but lost 59–14.
 The Browns did not contend for the championship in the following two years, when a Baltimore Colts team coached by Brown's former protégé Weeb Ewbank won a pair of titles.

 As Jim Brown's star rose, players began to question Paul Brown's leadership and play-calling in the late 1950s.
 The skepticism came to a head in a game against the Giants at the end of the 1958 season in which a win or tie would have given the Browns a spot in the championship game against Ewbank's Colts.
 In the third quarter, the Browns drove to New York's 16-yard line with a 10–3 lead and lined up for a field goal.
 But Coach Brown called a timeout before Groza could make the try, which alerted the Giants to a possible fake kick.
 Brown indeed called a fake, and the holder stumbled as he got up to throw, ruining the play.
 The Giants came back to win the game by a field goal, defeated the Browns 10–0 in a playoff for the Eastern Conference title and reached the championship, while the Browns went home without a spot in the title game for the second year in a row.

 Paul Brown blamed the struggles on quarterback Milt Plum, whom the team had drafted in 1957, saying the Browns had "lost faith in Plum's ability to play under stress."
-But the players were instead losing faith in Coach Brown and his autocratic style.
+In truth, the players were instead losing faith in Paul Brown and his autocratic coaching style.
 Jim Brown started a weekly radio show, which Paul Brown did not like; it undercut his control over the team and its message.
 But the coach found it hard to question Jim Brown given his feats on the field, and the tension between the two men grew.
 The team finished second in its division in 1959 and 1960, even as Jim Brown racked up league-leading seasons in rushing.